spk121/jozabad/README.md

 # Jozabad

-Jozabad is a broker and a client library that implements a custom hub-and-spoke communcation protocol.
+Jozabad is a broker and a client library that implements a custom hub-and-spoke communication protocol.

 The basic goals of the protocol are these:

 * A node can connect to or disconnect from the hub at any time.
-* A node can request that the hub create a persistent, exclusive, asynchronous, bilateral communcation channel with any other idle node willing to communcate.
+* A node can request that the hub create a persistent, exclusive, asynchronous, bilateral communication channel with any other idle node willing to communcate.
 * The communication between connected node pairs is stateful (not REST).
 It allows for Telnet-like protocols.
 * The hub prevents nodes from discovering one-another's IP address and port.
 * It has safeguards to allow multiple connections to fairly share a low-speed (384 kbit/sec) DSL link.